kingwingfly/Supply-Chain-Decision-Model/README.md

 You can find the loss become more and more dispersed, while the average is greater.

 Considering the results, the purpose of optimizing decision-making is achieved.
-Further, you could optimize the input (The data I test on is randomly uniform ditribution between 10 and 40) in more subtle way.
+Further, you could optimize the input (The data I test on is randomly uniform distribution between 10 and 40) in more subtle way.

 For example, I generated random demands based on the sine function with a period of 12 months.
 ![sin image](./static/sin.png)